 A professor can increase overall class scores for extra credit.
 A police officer is authorized to issue warnings for minor traffic infractions.
+A judge can allow a defendant to plead guilty to a lesser charge when justice warrants it.

 The Doctrine of Substantial Compliance